lstrojny/functional-php/docs/07-comparator.md

 ``callable compare_on(callable $comparison; callable $reducer = Functional\const_function)``
 Returns a comparator function that can be used with e.g. `usort()`, `array_udiff`, `array_uintersect` and so on.
-Takes a comparison function as the first argument, pick e.g. `strcmp` or `strnatcasecmp`.
+Takes a comparison function as the first argument, pick e.g. `strcmp`, `strnatcmp` or `strnatcasecmp`.
 Second argument can be a reducer that is applied to both parameters passed to the comparator.

 ``callable compare_object_hash_on(callable $comparison = 'strnatcasecmp', callable $reducer = 'Functional\const_function')``
 Returns a comparator function that expects `$left` and `$right` to be an object and compares them using the value of `spl_object_hash`.
-First argument is the comparison function, pick e.g. `` or ``.
+First argument is the comparison function, pick e.g. `strcmp`, `strnatcmp` or `strnatcasecmp`.
 Takes a reducer as an optional argument that is invoked on both parameters passed to the comparator.
 It is just a shortcut to `comparator` as it composes the given reducer with `spl_object_hash()` reducer.